Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/02_ConfigureWarehouses.md

     - **Different products per storage shelf**
         Select this option if you want to store more than one product per storage shelf.

-[comment]: <> (Julian: Warehouse planning, Exclude from ordering -> Warehouse planing can be ignored, as it is no longer developed and has no effect.)
+[comment]: <> (Julian: Warehouse planning, Exclude from ordering -> Warehouse planing can be ignored, as it is no longer developed and has no effect.
+BUT check comment below from C&CS knowledge base!)

 [comment]: <> (C&CS: *Exclude from ordering* drop-down list should be set to **No** to deactivate the purchasing process for this warehouse.
 The *Purchasing* module can calculate the suggested amount of a product that needs to be purchased from a supplier to replenish the stock level.
 If this option is activated, that is, set to **Yes**, the stock amount available in this warehouse will not be part of the calculation, that is, it will be ignored by the system.)